Refining my git workflow with --fixup

 Reviewers now get a variety of context.
 The broader story can be important for building context or allowing reviewers to think beyond the scope of the PR (What happens when we introduce Component C?).
 Conversely, reviewers may also hone-in on a particular commit and not concern themselves with the broader picture.

-Of course, maintaining a size threshold for PRs is important, but I'm not too concerned about the idea of small PRs either.
+Of course, maintaining a size threshold for PRs is important, but I'm not too concerned about this need for small PRs either.
 Those reviewing my code may be comfortable with the introduced Component A & B, but may not be sure about how I've wired things up.
 The reviewers could step through those commits and conditionally approve the PR in that the first two commits could be merged.

 Since the commits are clean, buildable, and have passing tests, I could merge those and leave a feature branch up containing the final wire up commit for later review, after we've had our architectural discussion.